Douglas-Hundley/Patches_bot/README.md

 # Patches_bot

-A discord bot that includes chat-gpt and various quality of life commands for gamers
+A discord bot that includes chat-gpt and various quality of life commands for gamers.
+This bot is hosted on Heroku.